-The White Skirt Tetra is commonly available and it's a good breed for a beginner fish keeper.
-It is very robust, requires little caretaking and it's easy to breed.
-They're also peaceful additions to a freshwater aquarium community.
-White Skirt Tetras can live up to seven years and are a striking fish to look at in an aquarium.
-Be aware, however, that some breeder will artificially color their White Skirt Tetras, creating a range of pretty-looking fish that are likely to have health issues or lose their color after a short time in your tank.
+The white skirt tetra is commonly available in fish stores and is a good fish for a beginner fishkeeper.
+It is very robust and is easy to breed.
+This species is also a peaceful addition to a freshwater aquarium community.
+White skirt tetras can live up to seven years, and they are a visually striking fish.
+Be aware, however, that some breeders will artificially color their white skirt tetras, creating a range of pretty-looking fish that are unfortunately very likely to have many health issues and to lose their color after a very short time in your home tank.

 |Origin||Rio Paraguay, Rio Guapore, Bolivia|